Rise above politics when it comes to water disputes says Amit Shah

 At the meeting, Khattar claimed his state was being denied its full share of Ravi-Beas water by Punjab, which, in turn, asserted that it has no surplus water to share.

-Haryana chief minister Manohar Lal Khattar earlier raised the issue in the NZC meeting here, chaired by Shah and convened to deliberate upon and resolve various inter-state disputes of northern region, including Jammu and Kashmir, Himachal, Rajasthan and Delhi.
+Haryana chief minister Manohar Lal Khattar earlier raised the issue in the NZC meeting here, chaired by Shah and convened to deliberate upon and resolve various inter-state disputes of the northern region, including Jammu and Kashmir, Himachal, Rajasthan and Delhi.

-Describing Sutlej Yamuna Link (SYL) canal as the lifeline of Haryana, Khattar said his state was facing acute water stress as against the demand of 36 million acre feet, it has only 14.7 MAF of water available with it.
+Describing Sutlej Yamuna Link (SYL) canal as the lifeline of Haryana, Khattar said his state was facing acute water stress as against the demand of 36 million acre-feet, it has only 14.7 MAF of water available with it.

 NZC vice chairman and the meet host, Khattar said Haryana, in compliance with the Supreme Court's orders, is giving extra water to Delhi from its own share of Yamuna waters, but Punjab is not delivering his state's full share of the Ravi-Beas waters.
-"The water supply from Yamuna has been dwindling over recent years and it is most unfortunate that more than one thousand villages in Haryana and millions of hectares of the state land are bereft of water," a state government statement quoted Khattar as asserting in the NZC meet.
+"The water supply from the Yamuna has been dwindling over recent years and it is most unfortunate that more than one thousand villages in Haryana and millions of hectares of the state land are bereft of water," a state government statement quoted Khattar as asserting in the NZC meet.

 The proceeding of the meet was not open to media.

-Punjab chief minister Amarinder Singh, however, asserted that his state has no surplus water, and expressed concern over the water crisis faced by states amid their depleting ground water and sought cooperation among them for conserving it.
+Punjab chief minister Amarinder Singh, however, asserted that his state has no surplus water, and expressed concern over the water crisis faced by states amid their depleting groundwater and sought cooperation among them for conserving it.

-Shared my deep concern with the NZC about the growing water crisis in all States, especially regarding the depletion of ground water.
+Shared my deep concern with the NZC about the growing water crisis in all States, especially regarding the depletion of groundwater.
 While Punjab has no surplus river water to share, we must cooperate to improve water-use efficiency to conserve our most precious resource, the Punjab chief minister said in a tweet.

 The SYL has been a contentious issue between Punjab and Haryana since long.